Cushing’s Syndrome

 • EExogenous steroids (patients taking long-term corticosteroids)

-Paraneoplastic Cushing’s syndrome occurs when ACTH is released from a tumour somewhere other than the pituitary gland.
-ACTH from somewhere other than the pituitary gland is called ectopic ACTH.
-Small cell lung cancer is the most common.
-Ectopic ACTH stimulates excessive cortisol release from the adrenal glands.
+Paraneoplastic Cushing’s syndrome occurs when ACTH is released from a tumour somewhere other than the pituitary gland (ectopic ACTH), stimulating excessive cortisol release.
+Small-cell lung cancer is the most common.

 TOM TIP: A high level of ACTH causes skin pigmentation by stimulating melanocytes in the skin to produce melanin, similar to melanocyte-stimulating hormone.
 This is an important sign of Cushing’s disease (where excess ACTH comes from a pituitary adenoma) and also primary adrenal insufficiency (where there is inadequate cortisol from the adrenals with a lack of negative feedback to the pituitary).
 In a patient with Cushing’s syndrome, the pigmentation allows you to determine the cause as excess ACTH, either from Cushing’s disease or ectopic ACTH.
 This sign is absent in an adrenal adenoma or exogenous steroids.